Improved bounds for the dimension of divisibility: Dimension of the divisibility order

 The following bound for primes in the interval $(a,b]$ was implicit in~\cite{Lewis2021-em}:

 One key step in our proof is to get a better estimate than the one above.
-Their estimate~(\ref{eq:implicit-bound}) was obtained by first embedding $\cD_{[n],(a,b]}$ into a poset of multisets ordered by inclusion with multiplicity, and then giving a bound on the dimension of that poset using the probabilistic method.
+The bound~\eqref{eq:implicit-bound} was obtained in~\cite{Lewis2021-em} by first embedding $\cD_{[n],(a,b]}$ into a poset of multisets ordered by inclusion with multiplicity, and then giving a bound on the dimension of that poset using the probabilistic method.
+Equivalently, we can observe that if $x \in \cD_{[n],(a,b]}$, then $x$ cannot be the product of more than $(\log n) / (\log a)$ primes.
+Therefore, the map $a \mapsto \cP(a)$ is a poset embedding from $\cD_{s([n]),(a,b]}$ into $\cQ_{[d]}^{[0,k]}$, where $k = (\log n)/(\log a)$ and $d = \pi(b) - \pi(a)$.
+Füredi and Kahn's bound \eqref{eq:furedi-kahn} then gives \eqref{eq:implicit-bound}.